Diamond Anniversary Celebration: Honoring Dr. Harriet Hall

 And Commissioner Tighe is exactly right.

 Within hours after the 1999 shootings at Columbine High School, under Harriet’s leadership, Jefferson Center mobilized resources and helped lead the mental health crisis response.
 She was on the phone with the school Superintendent asking how she could help.
 Harriet said we will be there…and she was.
 And so were our other staff.
 In fact, Harriet made sure that we were there for the community for the next 3 years.
 She didn’t hesitate for a minute.
 To this day she is consulted as an expert.
-Just last month she travelled to Washington DC to present to mental health leaders from across the country the help others better respond to community tragedy and help them heal.
+Just last month she traveled to Washington DC to present to mental health leaders from across the country the help others better respond to community tragedy and help them heal.

-Dr. Harriet Hall’s most substantial contribution to the community has been her advocacy and her unwavering commitment to making a difference in the lives of people with mental health disorders, their families and our community.
+Dr. Harriet Hall’s most substantial contribution to the community has been her advocacy and her unwavering commitment to making a difference in the lives of people with mental health disorders, their families, and our community.

 As one of the Jefferson Center’s employees once noted, Harriet “seems to have her finger on the pulse of what is to come.”

 Another staff member recently wrote: “I so admire our CEO, one of the strongest and brightest women in our field.
-She is frequently called upon by those in our community for expertise, opinion and guidance.
+She is frequently called upon by those in our community for expertise, opinion, and guidance.
 I am continually in awe of her span of influence and respect.”

 There is no one who is more passionate about helping our community.

 Her passion and tireless efforts have impacted the lives of thousands of individuals living with mental illness.
 She has worked to reduce the stigma of mental illness, brought the public’s attention to urgent matters of mental health, and collaborated with government and business leaders to produce innovative changes for mental health care.
-Harriet’s strong value for collaboration has created community partnerships that resulted in significant change in the community and the birth of innovative programs.
+Harriet’s strong value for collaboration has created community partnerships that resulted in a significant change in the community and the birth of innovative programs.

 Harriet’s staff has always had a hard time keeping up with her.
 It seems like she was always light years ahead of them.
 Harriet saw changes to the healthcare landscape coming long before anyone else, and she started preparing the Center to be successful in that new environment.
 Harriet has led the fight for a vulnerable population….people with mental illness in the criminal justice system.
-She has testified at hearings, worked with lawmakers and law enforcement and served on Governor Commissions.
+She has testified at hearings, worked with lawmakers and law enforcement, and served on Governor Commissions.

 Many years ago, when the state budgets were cut, many providers were faced with layoffs and creating a waiting list.
 Not Harriet.
 She made it clear that Jefferson Centers’ doors were open to all in need.